echo-echo/Crusoe/README.md

 ![Screenshot of Crusoe](http://i.imgur.com/DAHs00U.png)

 #Getting Started
 To get started: fork, clone or download the repo.
 Then, in terminal run `Meteor`.
 This will launch the app on localhost:3000.
+In order for the picture functionality to work, you will need to fill out the `key.template.js` file in the server folder.

 # Stack
 * MongoDB